maryamismailova/kibana-alerting-pipeline/README.md

 1. Create an Index connector in Kibana Stack Management/Rules and Connectors

    - Write to index `alert-notifications` (or any other index, might require small changes in configurations)
+   - Check 'Define time field for each document'

 2. Create a kibana rule: